 Meta Ads Manager vs AdFlint — which one should you actually use?

 Meta Ads Manager is the official tool, free to use, with deep control over targeting, placements, and creative.
-AdFlint is a managed AI layer running on the same Meta infrastructure for people who'd rather not absorb account-warmup pain, learning-phase mechanics, and policy-rejection cycles personally.
+AdFlint is an AI layer that connects your own Meta account and runs it for you — for people who'd rather not absorb the learning-phase mechanics and policy-rejection cycles personally.

 This isn't a "Meta Ads bad" page.